 The experiments on different aspects were conducted under field conditions at the Students’ Instructional Farm (SIF) of Chandra Shekhar Azad University of Agriculture and Technology, Kanpur, Uttar Pradesh, India.

 The appearance of insect pests and their natural enemies including predators and parasitoids inhabiting the chickpea agroecosystem were observed at weekly intervals from the seedling stage of the chickpea to the maturity of the crop.
 The chickpea variety KGD-1168 was sown in the plot size of 10 × 10 m by adopting 30 cm row-to-row and 10 cm plant-to-plant spacing during the winter season of 2023-24 and 2024-25.
 The incidence of insect pests and natural enemies was observed visually at weekly intervals throughout the cropping season.
 The qualitative diversity of insect pests and their natural enemies was categorized into different groups based on their occurrence.
-The insect pests and natural enemies that infested the crop continuously after their first appearance in considerable numbers were designated as major and those that occurred intermittently and had a population never became high were categorized as minor, while the species, whose occurrence was scarce with a very low population was designated as stray.
+The insect pests and natural enemies that infested the crop continuously after their first appearance in considerable numbers were designated as major and those that occurred intermittently and had a population never became high were categorized as minor, while the species, whose occurrence was scarce with a very low population was designated as stray. (reference needed)

 2.2 Relative Abundance:

 Observations were regularly monitored at weekly intervals for recording the different insects.
-The number of insects were recorded on ten randomly selected plants from the 10 × 10 m plot by following mode of observations as follows:
+The numbers of insects were recorded on ten randomly selected plants from the 10 × 10 m plot by following mode of observations as follows:

 H. armigera and A. ipsilon(Number of larvae on 10 randomly selected plants).
 Aphis craccivora(Number of aphids per 10 cm on ten randomly selected plants).
 Population of natural enemies was recorded on ten randomly selected plants by visual count and sweep net.For sweep net method about 5 strokes of sweeping were made.
 After each stroke, the predators caught in the net were counted.
-Total number of individuals of each species observed throughout the cropping season was used to calculate the relative abundance and Simpson’s Index of Diversity.
+Total number of individuals of each species observed throughout the cropping season was used to calculate the relative abundance and Simpson’s Index of Diversity. (reference)

 The relative abundance of insect pests and natural enemies was calculated by the following formula: